Teeth Cleaning in El Paso

-Brushing and flossing your teeth everyday is the best way to maintain your teeth.
-However, merely brushing and flossing everyday will not prevent tooth decay or gum disease.
-Visiting your dentist office every six months for an exam and dental cleaning, is the only way to guarantee optimal oral health and overall well being.
+Brushing and flossing your teeth every day is the best way to maintain your teeth.
+However, merely brushing and flossing every day will not prevent tooth decay or gum disease.
+Visiting your dentist’s office every six months for a dental exam and teeth cleaning is the only way to guarantee optimal oral health and overall well-being.

-After a thorough cleaning, your teeth will feel smooth and squeaky-clean, and they will probably look a lot brighter too.
-But professional teeth cleanings aren't done for looks alone.
+After teeth cleaning, your teeth will feel like new, and might even be a couple of shades brighter.
+Professional teeth cleaning isn’t just for looks, but for preventative and restorative care that will help your teeth last a lifetime.
 In-office dental cleanings are done by professional hygienists with dental tools specifically made for removing plaque from your teeth.
-Plaque greatly accelerates the decaying process and cause inflammation of the gums, which can lead to infections, periodontal disease, and later on health problems.
+Plaque greatly accelerates the decaying process and causes inflammation of the gums, which can lead to infections, periodontal disease, and later on health problems.

-Maintaing a healthy habit of visiting you dentist here in El Paso, every 6 months ensure that your keeping your oral health in check.
+Maintaining a healthy habit of visiting your dentist here in El Paso, every 6 months ensures that you’re keeping your oral health in check.
 Our friendly, professional staff of specialists will guide you through the process of receiving an exam, x-rays, cleanings, and any other dental treatments you may need.
-We are here to help you though every aspect the process of gaining oral health with state of the art dental equipment and the latest in dental technology.
+We are here to help you through every aspect of the process of gaining oral health with state of the art dental equipment and the latest in dental technology.

 There are two types of teeth cleanings we perform here at Dyer Dental Care.
 Regular teeth cleaning and Deep cleaning which entails Scaling and Root Planing.